eternaljoyy/eternaljoyy/README.md

 ### Hi there 👋

- I'm a Software Developer, currently working at the University of British Columbia's Faculty of Medicine, with a deep interest in:
+ I'm a Software Developer, with a deep interest in:

  - OS
  - Computer Architecture